Close

 Processing Times and Timelines

-Peak season delays occur during December-January and July-August, potentially extending processing by 3-5 additional days.
+Peak season delays may occur during December-January and July-August, potentially extending standard processing timelines by several additional days.

 Visa Costs and Fee Structure